Facsimile

 A facsimile (from Latin fac simile, "to make alike") is a copy or reproduction of an old book, manuscript, map, art print, or other item of historical value that is as true to the original source as possible.
-It differs from other forms of reproduction by attempting to replicate the source as accurately as possible in scale, color, condition, and other material qualities.
+It differs from other forms of reproduction by attempting to replicate the source quite accurately in scale, color, condition, and other material qualities.
 For books and manuscripts, this also entails a complete copy of all pages; hence, an incomplete copy is a "partial facsimile".
 Facsimiles are sometimes used by scholars to research a source that they do not have access to otherwise, and by museums and archives for media preservation and conservation.
 Many are sold commercially, often accompanied by a volume of commentary.

 The term "fax" is a shortened form of "facsimile", though most faxes are not reproductions of the quality expected in a true facsimile.

 Facsimiles in the age of mechanical reproduction

 Advances in the art of facsimile are closely related to advances in printmaking.
 Maps, for instance, were the focus of early explorations in making facsimiles, although these examples often lack the rigidity to the original source that is now expected.
 An early example is the Abraham Ortelius map (1598).
 Innovations during the 18th century, especially in the realms of lithography and aquatint, facilitated an explosion in the number of facsimiles of old master drawings that could be studied from afar.